Usually responds within 11 days

 We are a portuguese NGO based in Kibera, Nairobi, one of the largest slums in the world.
-We support over 60 children and their families providing them with education, extracurricular activities, food, health care, clothing, and a lot of love.
+Founded by a portuguese women Marta in 2012, we support over 60 children and their families providing them with education, extracurricular activities, food, health care, clothing, and a lot of love.
 We have a small project located in Kibera where our kids spend their afternoons, on weekdays, and even hole days, during weekends and holidays, doing homework, studying and participating in a number of activities organized by our volunteers.
 We try to expose them to as many different people and experiences as possible, showing them how is life outside of the slum without ever discouraging or invalidating their own culture and heritage.

 Staying with us you will have the chance to be completely immersed in the Kenyan culture, specifically the daily vibrant life of Kibera.
 We live outside of the tourist part of Nairobi and that gives you a change to really live like a local and enjoy all the good things about the Kenyan lifestyle.
 Whether is with the kids, the mamas or even the local store owners, there’s always opportunities for you to learn more about Kenyan culture.
 Being a portuguese NGO you will also get a chance to live with some portuguese and will teach you all about our own culture, if you wish.